felias-fogg/dw-gdbserver/README.md

 ```

 Note that the debug environment should be the default one.
 It should be the first if no default environment has been declared.

+Meanwhile you also can use SVD files to get a nive view on your peripheal registers.
+Either put the appropriate SVD file from the repo folder `svd` into the project folder and add the line `debug_svd_path = <mcuname>.svd` to the platform.ini or put all SVD files into `.platformio/platforms/atmelavr/misc/svd/` and extend the debug section in the appropriate JSON board file in `~/.platformio/platforms/atmelavr/boards/` by `"svd_path": "<mcuname>.svd"`.

 I further noticed that the avr-gdb debugger in the PlatformIO toolchain is quite dated and does not start (e.g. under Ubuntu 24.04 and macOS 15.5).
 Simply replace it with a more recent version from /usr/bin or /usr/local/bin, perhaps after having it installed with you local packet manager.
 The location where PlatformIO stores its copy of avr-gdb is `~/.platformio/packages/toolchain-atmelavr/` , where the tilde symbol signifies the home directory of the user.